TrainFan1804/mtrack/docs/ADD_MEDIA_SECTION.md

     statements.
 - In `optionparser.cpp` add the new media section in the created media object.
     (Don't forget to update the `--help` window)
-- In `MTrack.py` add the name for the treeview column in `MTrack.TREE_COL_LIST` and the name for the add window label and entry in `AddTopLevel.NAME_LIST`
+- In `MainFrame.py` add the name for the treeview column in `TREE_COL_LIST` and the name for the add window label and entry in `AddTopLevel.NAME_LIST`.
+    In `EditFrame.py` add a new variable to hold the data from the edit entries.